Frequently Asked Questions About Forrest Fenn

 Forrest Fenn ran several businesses over the years.
 This includes his art gallery, Fenn Galleries Ltd. (sold in 1988), and his publishing company One Horse Land & Cattle Co. (actively operating and self-publishing).
 Neither of these business has a website.
 Forrest Fenn closed his art business before the rise of the dot-com era and the internet became popular.
 His publishing company is mainly used to self-publish his own books and does not have a website.
 Did You Know?
 Forrest also ran a small foundry business casting sculptures between retiring from the U.S. Air Force and running his art gallery.

-No, Forrest Fenn's treasure has not been found yet.
-While many people have claimed to have found it or know where it is, no one has come forward with actual proof they have found the treasure chest.
-Forrest Fenn also said he wanted the treasure finder to return the small silver bracelet with 22 turquoise beads to him and that he would know when someone found the chest.
-He still does not have the bracelet.
+Yes, Forrest Fenn's treasure was found in June 2020 in Wyoming by an anonymous searcher.
+While many people have claimed to have found it or know where it is, only the anonymous searcher has come forward with actual proof they have found the treasure chest.
+Forrest Fenn's silver bracelet was also returned to him by the treasure finder.
+The small silver bracelet has 22 turquoise beads in it.
+This proves that someone found the treasure chest Forrest originally hid in the mountains north of Santa Fe.
+Forrest Fenn had the bracelet in his possession when he died on September 7, 2020.